 High School (Grades 9-12): Have students focus on the theme and characterization within the novel by creating a movie trailer.
 Mondays Made Easy offers a Movie Trailer Assessment for Any Novel that includes instructions, rubrics, and student examples.

-Q: My students are all at different levels.
+My students are all at different reading levels.
 Should I still use literature circles?

-Q: Can students perform the same roles every week?
+Can students complete the same roles every week?

 If it is important for you to know that your students are being held accountable, you can drop in on meetings at random to evaluate students.
-I use the individual rubric provided in Mondays Made Easy’s Complete Guide to Literature Circles.
+I use the individual literature circle rubric provided in Mondays Made Easy’s Complete Unit for Literature Circles.

-A: I will assign a group mark for group assignments, along with the completion and submission of their book club material.
-From here, I’ll adjust the grade based on my own individual evaluations, as well as peer feedback from my students using a peer evaluation form (which can also be found in Mondays Made Easy’s Complete Guide) – for example, if a student has demonstrated that they’ve done an excellent job each week, I’ll be sure to boost their grade.
+I will assign a group mark for group assignments, along with the completion and submission of their book club material.
+From here, I’ll adjust the grade based on my own individual evaluations, as well as peer feedback from my students using a peer evaluation form (which can also be found in Mondays Made Easy’s Complete Guide for Literature Circles) – for example, if a student has demonstrated that they’ve done an excellent job each week, I’ll be sure to boost their grade.

 Creating Groups for Literature Circles

 While some teachers like to group students based on book choice, I’ve found it to be effective to group them based on personality and level.
 I use Mondays Made Easy’s Personality Quiz and Inventory to balance personality traits within each group.